twolfson/nightlife/cities/california_san-francisco.md

 - Huge dance floor
 - Dance floor packed

+## Blackbird
+- Mid/high bar
+- Medium sized venue
+- Tables might get filled but there is usually space to stand

 ## Bloodhound
 - Bar with pool table and Big Buck Hunter
 - Good crowd, but not crowded